Client & Family COVID-19 FAQs

 While we are currently limiting visits by our Client Services Team to homes and Senior Living Communities to only those that are most essential, we are increasing the number of telephone check-ins with Clients, Families, and Caregivers to assist whenever possible.

 Q: What are you telling Caregivers to minimize the risk they pose to my loved one?

-We have one-on-one calls with Caregivers before they go to a new Client, we are offering webinar based educational opportunities, are sending emails and texts, and will continue to offer resources, all to ensure Caregivers are well-educated and follow CDC protocols, including the following:
+We have one-on-one calls with Caregivers before they go to a new Client, we have offered webinar based educational opportunities, are sending emails and texts, and will continue to offer resources, all to ensure Caregivers are well-informed and follow CDC protocols, including the following:

 - Wash their hands often with soap and water for at least 20 seconds.
 Use an alcohol-based hand sanitizer that contains at least 60% alcohol if soap and water are not available.

 - Avoid touching their eyes, nose, and mouth with unwashed hands.